Asia Cup 2025 Schedule, Teams, Squads, Live Streaming & Tickets

 Tournament Format

-- The top two teams from each group will qualify for the Super Four stage.
+- The top 2 teams from each group will move on to the Super Four stage.

-- In the Super Four, the best four teams will compete against each other.
+- In the Super Four, the four teams will compete again in a round-robin format.

-- The top two teams from the Super Four will advance to the final.
+- The top 2 teams from the Super Four will qualify for the final match.

 Asia Cup Schedule 2025: Full Fixture